 5. Dry them on hot.
 Transfer the pillows to the dryer.
 Add the tennis balls to the load to fluff the pillow fibers as they tumble dry.
 Run the dryer for 60 minutes, pausing every 20 minutes to shake and rearrange the pillows, so they dry fully without clumping.
 If you prefer to line-dry, hang pillows from the long sides and rotate them every 20-30 minutes.
 Fluff them by hand once they’re dry, or tumble them in the dryer on the no-heat setting.

-Wash pillows after the person using them has the flu, strep throat, or other viral illness.
+- Wash pillows after the person using them has had the flu, strep throat, or other viral illness.